executors/executors/wording_front_matter.md

 The executor is the conduit through which clients exercise precise control over where the library executes work.
 For example, a client can select from among multiple thread pools to control exactly which pool is used simply by providing a corresponding executor.
-Inconveniences of work packaging and submission is the library's problem.
+Inconveniences of work packaging and submission becomes the library's responsibility.

-**Authoring executors.** Programmers author custom executor types by defining a type with an `execute` function ^[Alternatively, `execute` may be a free function to retrofit types unintrusively. `execution::execute` automatically finds the correct customization.].
-Consider a possible implementation of an executor whose `execute` function executes the client's work "inline" on the calling thread:
+**Authoring executors.** Programmers author custom executor types by defining a type with an `execute` function.
+Consider an implementation of an executor whose `execute` function executes the client's work "inline" on the calling
+thread:

 ```P0443
 struct inline_executor {